 business, shall conspicuously

-display an identification sign on the outside of his or her office of adequate
+display an identification sign on the outside of his or her physical office of adequate

 retail or financial business

-establishment unless it is separated from the other business by a separate and
+establishment unless it is clearly separated from the other business and is situated within a

 distinct area within